 College credits earned by high school or college students on the basis of the College Board's Advanced Placement Program (AP), College Level Examination Program (CLEP), Advanced International Certificate of Education Program (AICE), or the International Baccalaureate Program (IB) will be accepted.
 Credit received from one exam program may not be duplicated by another, nor duplicated through dual enrollment credit.
-A maximum of 45 semester hours of AP, CLEP, AICE, IB, correspondence, and military service education credits can be applied toward a degree.
+A maximum of 45 semester hours of AP, CLEP, AICE, and IB credits can be applied toward a degree.
 For students with more than 45 applicable credits, AP, AICE and IB credits will be transferred before evaluating other credits.
 AP, IB, and CLEP information regarding courses/areas for which FGCU credit may be assigned is subject to change.
-Students should consult their academic advisors for up-to-date information.
 The State Articulation Coordinating Committee, a joint committee of the Department of Education and the Board of Governors, establishes the passing scores and course equivalencies for these programs.

 Advanced Placement Program (AP)